Buying A Lake House: What You Need To Know And Consider

 A lake house can be an investment into a lifetime of unforgettable summer vacations and weekend getaways.

-Watching the sun rise over a glassy lake.
-Long summer days spent out on the water.
+Imagine watching the sunrise over a glassy lake.
+Long summer days out on the water.
 Sunset boat rides.
-Bonfires with singing and roasting marshmallows.
-Bonding and memories that will last long after you’ve packed up the car to go home.
+Bonfires complemented by singing and roasted marshmallows.
+Bonding and memories that last long after you’ve packed up the car to go home.

-Owning a lakehouse can be a lot of fun, but it can also be a lot of work.
-From finding the right house to getting a mortgage to keeping up with maintenance, you need to be prepared before you go into the process.
+Owning a lake house can be a lot of fun – and a lot of work.
+From finding the right house to getting a mortgage to keeping up with maintenance, you must prepare before you dive into the process.

-Here’s what you need to know when you’re in the market for a lakefront vacation home.
+Here’s what you need to know when you’re in the market for a lakefront vacation home or investment property.

-Before you start looking at houses, you need to consider whether you’ll really be able to afford an investment like this.
-It’s more than just being able to afford the mortgage; there are a lot of costs that come with owning a lake home.
+Before you start looking at houses, you need to consider whether you can afford this type of investment.
+It’s about more than being able to afford the mortgage.
+A lake home has plenty of associated costs.

-Waterfront property, for starters, is generally more expensive than other property types, and if you’re purchasing it as a second home, financing will come with more stringent requirements.
-For example, second home purchases require a larger minimum down payment than primary residence purchases.
-Depending on the type of loan, you may be required to put a minimum of 10%, 15% or 20% (or more) down.
+For starters, waterfront property is generally more expensive than other types of houses, and if you’re purchasing it as a second home, there are stricter requirements for financing.
+Buying a second home requires a larger minimum down payment than a primary residence.
+Depending on the loan, you may be required to put a minimum of 10%, 15% or 20% (or more) down.

-You’ll probably have to pay for flood insurance, on top of what will likely be higher-than-average homeowners insurance costs.
-Even if you aren’t required to have flood insurance, you should still seriously consider it.
-Even just a few inches of water can cause costly damage to a home, and regular homeowners insurance typically doesn’t cover flood damage.
+You may need to pay flood insurance for your lake house on top of likely higher-than-average homeowners insurance.
+Even if you aren’t required to purchase flood insurance, you should seriously consider it.
+Even a few inches of water can cause costly damage to a home, and regular homeowners insurance typically doesn’t cover flood damage.

-You’ll also likely have a larger maintenance budget on a lakefront property, as homes near the water tend to get more wear and tear, in addition to having more property components requiring time and money (such as a dock that needs regular maintenance).
+You’ll also likely have a larger maintenance budget with a lakefront property because homes near the water tend to undergo more wear and tear and include more property features that require time, money and effort, such as a dock that needs regular maintenance.